 This process imposes tremendous stress on fish, and often newly bought hardy fish die.
 You’ll be surprised to know that the starter fish are sometimes named suicide fish.
 People actually bring them to sacrifice!

 I never feel good about killing poor animals.
 Otherwise, you have to be super diligent with maintenance during this time, and a minor mistake can kill your fish.
 So, in my opinion, this process is not actually feasible for an inexperienced hobbyist.

 Fishless cycling is advisable for newbies, but it requires patience.
 You’ll have to wait at least four weeks with an empty aquarium to have the first fish.

-Dosing household ammonia and bacteria seeds in meticulous care.
+Dosing household ammonia and bacteria seeds with meticulous care is an excellent way of starting the cycling process.
 Household ammonia is readily available in DIY stores and pharmacies.

 Start with adding five drops of ammonia per ten gallons of water daily.
 Analyze water regularly with test kits.
 As soon as test kits detect nitrites in quantifiable amounts, reduce the ammonia dosing to two drops daily.
 Keep dosing ammonia until test kits detect zero ammonia and nitrite.

 The entire process can take three to four weeks, while bacteria seeding enhances this process outstandingly, reducing the time requirement.
 Prepared bacteria boosters are available in aquarium shops and online sites.